dabit3/next.js-amplify-workshop/README.md

 ## Adding a filtered view for signed in user's posts

 In a future step, we will be enabling the ability to edit or delete the posts that were created by the signed in user.
-Before we enable that functionality, let's first create a view for only viewing the posts created by the signed in user.
+Before we enable that functionality, let's first create a page for only viewing the posts created by the signed in user.

 To do so, create a new file called __my-posts.js__ in the pages directory.
 This page will be using the `postsByUsername` query, passing in the username of the signed in user to query for only posts created by that user.